murtada58/online_tic_tac_toe/README.md

 # online_tic_tac_toe

+A new web version that adds lobbies and fixes the issues with this version is now up here https://murtada58.github.io/websockets_tic_tac_toe/

 A simple online tic tac toe game made to learn a bit more about sockets and networking

 The server is currently hosted on a linode to allow players to connect from anywhere in the world